Giving Back Fund - Now Accepting Applications for 2018

 - The project must involve at least two individuals who are ASABE members, at any member grade, in the year nominated and in the year the funds are presented, and include at least two persons with one or more degrees completed or in process in agricultural engineering, biological engineering, biosystems engineering, or similarly named disciplines/university programs.

 - The initial project or phase submitted must have started within five years of nomination and must be completed within two years of receiving funding.

 - Submissions may be considered by the selection committee for a total of three years as long as the required ASABE membership does not lapse and the project is still pending and viable.

 - Funds can be used for expenses incurred from three months prior to two years after the project award (estimated to be January 31).

-Click here to download complete details and submission instructions.
+Click here to read complete details and submission instructions; click here to download a proposal template.
 Note that proposals must be submitted electronically and must include a project description captured in video or other current electronic technology.
 At least two members of the project team must be ASABE members.

 Direct submissions and questions to Dolores Landeck, ASABE Director of Public Affairs, via e-mail.